Climate Change is Happening

 Click on the graph to download the paper “Assessing “Dangerous Climate Change”: Required Reduction of Carbon Emissions to Protect Young People, Future Generations and Nature” to learn more.

-1917 to 2017 annual-mean global surface temperature change based on the local linear trends.
-Click on the graph to download the paper “Global Surface Temperature Change” to learn more.
+1917 to 2018 annual-mean global surface temperature change based on the local linear trends.
+Click here to download the paper “Global Surface Temperature Change” to learn more.

 To learn more, visit Dr. Makiko Sato’s wildfires page here.